Location - Clemant State Forest, Queensland, Australia

 Distance - Approximately 10-40 km return depending on route taken

 Located in the region of Townsville, out near Hervey Range and at the southern end of the Paluma Range, Mt Cataract is at an elevation of 721 m with a width at the base of 3.5 km and is in close proximity to Mt Black (410 m) & Mt Kataughal (389 m).
 The terrain around Mount Cataract is mainly hilly and is very sparsely populated, with approximately 4 inhabitants per square kilometer.
 The nearest larger community is Toomulla, 19 km north of Mount Cataract.
 Mount Cataract Forest Reserve was amalgamated into Clemant State Forest in 2014 and covers an area of about around 2,400 hectares at the southern end.

 How to get there

 Forestry Road is managed by Townsville City Council and Paluma Range National Park and Mount Cataract State Forest (now part of Clemant State Forest) are managed by Queensland Parks and Wildlife Services.
 Forestry Road runs into Paluma Range National Park which borders Clemant State Forest and Upper Sleeperlog Creek Nature Reserve.
 The old greenvale line also borders Clemant State Forest.
-The Department of Transport and Main Roads manage closed rail corridors across the state.
+The Department of Transport and Main Roads manage closed rail corridors across Queensland.
 The Greenvale line is state owned land and the closed rail corridor is not open for public use.
 Additionally, it is also not safe to be traversed due to large scours and one of the tunnels being partially collapsed.